Subdiffusive hydrodynamics of nearly-integrable anisotropic spin chains

 We now consider, heuristically, what happens when integrability is broken by a generic local perturbation.
 In principle, the perturbation could either relax the momentum of a magnon, or change the number of magnons.
 As we will discuss below, the latter process becomes impossible for generic, sufficiently local perturbations at $\Delta = \infty$.
 Thus the only thing perturbations can do is scatter magnons.
 One can easily adapt the previous argument to the case of diffusive magnons: in a time $t$, they have moved by an amount $\sqrt{Dt}$, over which the net magnetization fluctuations are $(Dt)^{-1/4}$; thus, one would spin transport to be \emph{subdiffusive}, with the scaling $x \sim t^{1/4}$, corresponding to a conductivity scaling as:

 As a function of time, transport would be diffusive until the mean free time of the magnon (which depends on the integrability-breaking parameter), and subdiffusive thereafter.

 \emph{Mapping to constrained models}.---This heuristic argument can be put on a firmer footing if one notes that $H_{\mathrm{XXZ}}$ at $\Delta = \infty$ is a kinetically constrained model.
-In this model, the total number of domain walls is strictly conserved (since creating or destroying domain walls costs infinite energy), and the only allowed spin moves are those that respect this conservation law --- similar constraints have been considered recently in Refs.~\onlinecite{PhysRevLett.124.207602,10.21468/SciPostPhysCore.4.2.010,PhysRevLett.125.245303,pozsgay2021integrable,2021arXiv210600696P,2021arXiv210804845B,2021arXiv210802205S}.
+In this model, the total number of domain walls is strictly conserved (since creating or destroying domain walls costs infinite energy), and the only allowed spin moves are those that respect this conservation law --- similar constraints have been considered recently in Refs.~\cite{PhysRevLett.124.207602,10.21468/SciPostPhysCore.4.2.010,PhysRevLett.125.245303,pozsgay2021integrable,2021arXiv210600696P,2021arXiv210804845B,2021arXiv210802205S}.
 We have checked that \emph{any} perturbations acting on four or fewer sites that conserve the domain wall number \emph{also} conserve the number of magnons.
 Thus, as we anticipated, the only thing an integrability-breaking perturbation (acting on fewer than five sites) can do is scatter magnons, supporting the heuristic argument above.